iangreenleaf/blog_house/_drafts/how-to-plan-your-garden-part-one.md

 The other major breakthrough in my planning education was probably the most valuable book purchase I've ever made: <cite>[Edible Forest Gardens, Volume Two](https://www.chelseagreen.com/product/edible-forest-gardens-volume-ii/)</cite>.

+{% single_image path: assets/images/how-to-plan-a-garden/book.jpg alt: "Book cover of Edible Forest Gardens, Volume Two" %}

 Side note: there is a Volume One, which provides a conceptual background on permaculture and temperate climate forest gardens in particular.
 It's a perfectly nice book, but not essential if you've picked up the gist from other sources.
 All the meat is in Volume Two, which focuses on practical applications.

-<cite>[Edible Forest Gardens, Volume Two]</cite> is a stellar permacultural resource, with extensive plant lists and tables.
+<cite>Edible Forest Gardens, Volume Two</cite> is a stellar permacultural resource, with extensive plant lists and tables.
 But it's also an excellent guide to the design process in general.
 It offers an extremely thorough design program that you can follow to the letter or simply pluck out the parts that appeal to you, and it covers the whole spectrum from very broad exercises like defining the vision for your site to very specific advice like the best way to plant a tree.
 I referred to this book a ton throughout every step of my process.